frank47ltt/MARL_Robustness/README.md

 # Multi-Agent-Security
-For paper Advanced Persistent Threat in Cooperative Multi-Agent Reinforcement Learning
+This is the code for paper Advanced Persistent Threat in Cooperative Multi-Agent Reinforcement Learning.

+**Note**: Environments include requirements.txt file in each folder.

+In order to install virtual environments, 'cd' into the corresponding directories and type 'pip install -r requirements.txt'

+This project utilized the following GitHub as referenced, and if encountered any problem regarding installment of the environment, user should follow the corresponding GitHub in the following:

 MADDPG: https://github.com/openai/maddpg